Three workout mistakes that are keeping you inconsistent

 Struggling to stay consistent with our workout routine sucks.
 Sometimes we’re on it.
 Our workouts fit perfectly into our schedule, our motivation is high, and we’ve got tons of energy.
 All is good.
 Until, suddenly, out of nowhere, we’re sitting on the couch watching the Bachelor, realizing it’s been two weeks since we last hit the gym.

 I get it.
 I hear from women all the time who are working so hard to get consistent with their fitness.
 They know that eating healthy and exercising is “good for us” but they can have a hard time implementing.
 They buy countless online training programs, download free workout templates, and sign up for Classpass (see why you’re not getting the results you want here), believing that this time will be different, but they’re still missing workouts.
-(If this sounds like you, my #SpringIntoConsistency2017 program could be a great fit.
-Check it out and sign up here).
+(If this sounds like you, the #GoldilocksFitness Program is a gamechanger).

 In our minds, it shouldn’t be so difficult.
 We shouldn’t continue to struggle even when we *know* working out is super important–and even a priority.